 Integrations & Add-Ons

 Asana, in my opinion, is an exemplary task management tool.
 Sleek, simple, and elegant, this software functions with ease and efficiency.
-I appreciate the fact that it is offered free for groups of up to 15 people and made financially accessible for students, non-profits, and start-ups.
-Every company has to start somewhere, and Asana is the ideal choice for small businesses struggling to get on their feet.
+I appreciate the fact that it is offered free for groups of up to 15 people and made financially accessible for students, non-profits, and startups.
+Every company has to start somewhere, and Asana is the ideal choice for small businesses that are just getting going.

 The problem with Asana, of course, is that it is a task management tool.
-For many businesses, this software will not come with enough bells and whistles to make it worth the monthly fee.
-When it comes to providing a comprehensive solution for project management — planning, budgeting, tracking risks and issues, managing resources, etc.— Asana just doesn’t keep up with the competition.
-Granted, I don’t think the creators of this software are trying to revolutionize the project management market; I think they have spent a lot of time and energy developing an extremely good tool for managing small units of work and have purposefully ignored all the other stuff.
-Asana is what it is — one of the best tools (maybe even the best) of its kind — and it doesn’t pretend to be anything else.
+For many businesses, this software does not come with enough bells and whistles to make it worth the monthly fee.
+When it comes to providing a comprehensive solution for project management — planning, budgeting, tracking risks and issues, managing resources, etc., — Asana just doesn’t keep up with the competition.
+Granted, I don’t think the creators of this software are trying to revolutionize the project management market.
+I think they have spent a lot of time and energy on developing an extremely good tool for managing small units of work and have purposefully ignored all the other stuff.
+Asana is what it is — one of the best tools of its kind — and it doesn’t pretend to be anything else.

-Enterprise-level businesses should probably steer clear of this software, at least for now, but I do heartily encourage small and medium-sized operations to give Asana a try.
-What it lacks in features it makes up in sheer usability and a wealth of relevant integrations.
+Enterprise-level businesses should probably steer clear of this software, at least for now (try looking at Wrike instead), but I do heartily encourage small and medium-sized operations to give Asana a try.
+What it lacks in features, it makes up in sheer usability and a wealth of relevant integrations.

 Ramp offers a free corporate card for virtually any business.
 Start earning rewards with your corporate spending today.
 Get your free card.

 Featured Free Corporate Card